ntotten/ntotten.github.io/_posts/2018-07-22-nginx-on-heroku.md

 }
 ```

-Next, create an app in Heroku and deploy the image by running the following commands.
+Next, create an app in Heroku and deploy the container by running the following commands.

 > Note you need to login to Heroku (`heroku login` and to the container service (`heroku container:login`) through the CLI before you run the next commands.